-A philanthropic institution dedicated to women’s rights in the region
+A philanthropic institution dedicated to women’s rights in the región.

-Enabling access to resources ; financial, technical and human, in the region, that will accelerate the realization of women’s human rights
+Enabling access to resources – financial, technical and human, in the region, that will accelerate the realization of women’s human rights.

 Established on May 6th, 2004, SAWF is registered in Sri Lanka and works in five countries of the region; Bangladesh, Nepal, Pakistan, India and Sri Lanka.

-The two main programmatic areas are:
+The main thematic areas supported:

-Working context in South Asia:
+Working Context in South Asia:

 16/6 A, Mohideen Terrace, Ward Place, Colombo-7, Sri Lanka